 How do you develop your skills in your current role?

-As I said before, you learn a lot of on the job when you’re working in marketing.
+As I said before, you learn a lot on the job when you’re working in marketing.
 My mentor in the marketing arena told me recently that she has never stopped learning how to market, whilst working in publishing.
 And she’s worked in publishing for over 10 years.
-Things are constantly changing and challenges arises – such as COVID – which marketers have to adapt to.
-Sometimes mores than say, an editor.
+Things are constantly changing and challenges arise – such as COVID – which marketers have to adapt to.
+Sometimes more than say, an editor.

-For me, I have learned how to reach out to potential partners for giveaways and sponsorship.
-I know how to advertise via Facebook, Google, YouTube, Twitter and even via posters on the tube and in newspapers.
+I have learned how to reach out to potential partners for giveaways and sponsorship.
+I know how to advertise via Facebook, Google, YouTube, Twitter, and even via posters on the tube and in newspapers.